hbmartin/chrome-extension-fuck-nestle/README.md

 This extension warns you before buying a product from one of Nestlé's many brands.
 Nestlé's business practices destroy lives, destabilize communities, and threaten our shared environment.

-## "Supported" Sites
+## Works On

-- Amazon.com
+- amazon.com
-- Instacart.com
+- instacart.com
-- Target.com
+- target.com
-- WalMart.com
+- walmart.com

 <picture>
   <img alt="Screenshot of Nestle product on Amazon.com" src="assets/screenshots/arrowhead.jpg">